 The main problem with fighting the Borg is that they ruin all the native life in their developed zone.
 Thus, what you gain by conquering them is a moneyless wasteland, where you have to truck in all your money, or hope that you generate enough supplies to build a ship or starbase here and there.

 Thus, what you really need to do prior to an invasion is send planet-killer ships, where you can repeatedly wipe out Borg colonies before they assimilate too many natives.
 The more you can do this, the slower the Borg will develop, and the more time you will have before the area becomes barren of life.

 You need to explore ALL planets near your territory if you truly want to prevent Borg infestation.
 Even dropping 1 clan with scouts will give you advance warning that a probe has taken the planet and a Borg colony is forming.

 Do not allow Fireclouds anywhere near your territory unless you have a firm and permanent alliance with the Borg.
 Otherwise, Fireclouds should be killed on sight, without warning, if they approach anywhere that you don’t want cubes visiting.
-I would also caution you that any Firecloud should be intercepted with either something that will barely kill it, or something that will kill both it and a cube, because if a Borg “shows off” a Firecloud, it could just be a trap for you, where he immediately chunnels in a cube to destroy your interceptor.
+I would also caution you that any Firecloud should be intercepted with either something that will barely kill it, or with a fleet that will kill both it and a cube, because if a Borg “shows off” a Firecloud, it could just be a trap for you, where he immediately chunnels in a cube to destroy your interceptor.

 Borg Strategy by Faqudi: